-To understand the log can be a bit tricky task, but here’s you have to pay attention – Last WordPress file that tried to open when the error popped up and code line that triggers it.
+Understanding the log can be a bit tricky task, but here you have to pay attention – Last WordPress file that tried to open when the error popped up and the code line that triggers it.

 In case, any of the above ways can’t resolve the problem, then you should try to install a fresh copy of WordPress.
 However, it is unlikely, but always it is possible that a core file may have been corrupted.